Ovid/git-workflow/README.md

 ## Refreshing Your Branch

-It's often the case that you want to pull in the latest master to keep your code up-to-date.
+It's often the case that you want to pull in the latest `master` to keep your code up-to-date.
 Working on a change for a week with a fast-moving codebase can cause serious headaches when it's time to merge.
-Thus, you shoul regularly run the following in your branch (I try to run it at least once per day):
+Thus, you should regularly run the following in your branch (I try to run it at least once per day):

     git refresh